Agkura/InfiniteLoop/README.md

 ```

 ### The Stack
 InfiniteLoop was realized within a limited time frame and thus built with speed and functionality in mind.
-It implements Ruby on Rails, backed by Postgresql, with `react/redux` incorporating `react-router` for streamlined single-page app capabilities.
+It implements Ruby on Rails, backed by PostgreSql, with `react/redux` incorporating `react-router` for streamlined single-page app capabilities.
 The modular capabilities of react/redux/react-router combined allows for quick deployment as well as functionality.

 ```javascript
   //questions index